 He was recognized in 2017 as one of Nashville’s Forty under Forty and in 2019 as a recipient of a Nashville Emerging Leader Award – Financial Services Industry.
 In 2020, he was recognized by the Nashville Post as part of their All Star Board.

-With over 15 years of experience conducting strategic and investment analysis, David founded the firm in 2019.
-Previously, David was a Partner at a ~$900MM Registered Investment Advisor where he worked closely with families and institutions at the intersection of investment, strategy and governance.
+With over 15 years of experience conducting strategic and investment analysis, David founded Family Capital Strategy in 2019.
+FCS helps legacy families create ecosystems where families thrive and future generations flourish.
+By determining strategic direction and developing strong family office platforms, families build the infrastructure necessary to accomplish their most critical goals.
+Previously, David was a Partner at a ~$1bn Registered Investment Advisor where he worked closely with families and institutions at the intersection of investment, strategy, and governance.
 David has and continues to serve in a broad range of governance roles.
-David is the Chairman of the Board and Chairman of the Investment Committee for the private trust company of a 75 member Midwestern family.
-He was recognized in 2017 as one of Nashville’s Forty under Forty and in 2019 as a recipient of a Nashville Emerging Leader Award – Financial Services Industry.
-In 2020, he was recognized by the Nashville Post as part of their All Star Board.
+David is the Chairman of the Board and Chairman of the Investment Committee for the private trust company of a large Midwestern family.
+Additionally, he serves on the board of another private trust company, and the investment committee of a family foundation.
+He has been recognized previously as one of Nashville’s Forty under Forty, as well as a recipient of a Nashville Emerging Leader Award – Financial Services Industry.
+In 2020, he was recognized by the Nashville Post as part of their All-Star Board.

 June 2021 - Mercer Capital - Book Review